HyunwooLee0429/Best-response-dynamics-IPG/README.md

 1. Edge-weighted Budgeted Maximum Coverage (EBMC) Games
 2. Knapsack Problem Games (KPGs)

-The core algorithm is a **Best-Response Dynamics Incorporated Zero-Regret (BZR)** algorithm, which integrates classical zero-regret iterative methods with a clockwork-random best-response dynamics component (CR-BRD).
+The core algorithm is a **Best-Response Dynamics Incorporated Zero-Regret (BZR)** algorithm, which integrates the state-of-the-art zero-regret algorithm with a clockwork-random best-response dynamics component (CR-BRD).

 --------------------------------------------------------------------------------
 📄 Citation